-The Camerata Argentina de Guitarras was founded in late 2008 by Nicolás Gagliani, Sebastián Pompilio and Leonardo Coluccia with the mission to produce a renewal in the Argentinian guitar scene.
+The Camerata Argentina de Guitarras was founded at the end of 2008 by Nicolás Gagliani, Sebastián Pompilio and Leonardo Coluccia (Musical Director 2009-2015) with the mission of producing a renewal in the Argentinean guitar scene.
 In order to accomplish this, the work focused on two objectives.
-First, the study and dissemination of the existing original repertoire for this kind of ensemble and, moreover, to encourage, through various means, the composition of new music works.
+First, the study and popularisation of the existing original repertoire for this kind of ensemble and, moreover, encouragement, through various means, for the composition of new music works.

-After eight uninterrupted concert seasons these goals are beginning to become apparent: the Camerata Argentina de Guitarras has been able to premiere the most outstanding original repertoire for guitar ensemble in Argentina.
-In turn, it has made worldwide premieres of works especially dedicated to this group by Argentinian and international composers.
+The Camerata Argentina de Guitarras has been able to premiere the most outstanding original repertoire for guitar ensemble in Argentina.
+In turn, it has been involved in worldwide premieres of works especially dedicated to this guitar ensemble by Argentinian and international composers.
 Including the renowned Cuban composer Leo Brouwer.

-In addition to original works for guitar orchestra and ensemble, chamber and orchestral transcriptions are an important part of the repertoire.
+In addition to original works for guitar ensemble, chamber and orchestral transcriptions are an important part of its repertoire

-The Camerata took part in the “Guitarras del Mundo” Festival (2013 and 2015 editions).
-Concerts were held at the Centro Cultural de la Memoria Haroldo Conti, Centro Nacional de la Música and Auditorio León F. Rigolleau (Berazategui).
+The ensemble took part in the “Guitarras del Mundo Festival” (2013 and 2015 editions).
+The performances were held at the Centro Cultural de la Memoria Haroldo Conti, Centro Nacional de la Música and the Auditorio León F. Rigolleau in Berazategui.

 In 2015 the ensemble was convened by the Universidad Nacional de San Martín to work in a new guitar technologies forum organised by IRCAM researchers (France).

-The Camerata has a discography amounting to two independently-released albums: “La Ciudad de las Mil Cuerdas” and “Fuego Nuevo”.
+The Camerata has a discography amounting to two independently-released albums: “La Ciudad de las Mil Cuerdas” (2013) and “Fuego Nuevo” (2017).

-The second album was recently published and it is devoted to Latin American music with works by A. Piazzolla, J. Farias and A. Marquez.
+The second album is entirely devoted to Latin American music and features works by A. Piazzolla, J. Farias and A. Marquez.
 It was recorded at ION, a legendary recording studio in Buenos Aires city.
 They are currently working on their 3rd album which consists of Leo Brouwer’s complete works for guitar ensemble.

 “The Camerata Argentina de Guitarras’s existence and permanence are auspicious”.